 There are more displaced people today than at any other point in history.1

-As part of our mission to ensure better health is possible for everyone, everywhere, The Pfizer Foundation* is partnering with the International Rescue Committee (IRC), an organization that helps people affected by humanitarian crises to survive, recover and rebuild their lives in over 40 crisis-affected countries as well as communities throughout Europe and the Americas.
+As part of Pfizer’s mission to ensure better health is possible for everyone, everywhere, The Pfizer Foundation has partnered with the International Rescue Committee (IRC), an organization that helps people affected by humanitarian crises to survive, recover, and rebuild their lives in over 40 crisis-affected countries, as well as communities throughout Europe and the Americas.

 At the onset of the pandemic, early media reports detailed alarming stories about local shortages of ventilators, ill-equipped intensive care units, and lack of personal protective equipment.
 In many developing countries, those shortages existed before coronavirus.
-One April 2020 IRC report found that nearly half (46%) of people in South Sudan, Syria, Venezuela, and Yemen lack access to even the most basic and essential health services.3
+An April 2020 IRC report found that nearly half (46%) of people in South Sudan, Syria, Venezuela, and Yemen lack access to even the most basic and essential health services.2

 With financial support from The Pfizer Foundation, the IRC has been able to provide quality health services to more than 50,000 people, including ante- and post-natal care, family planning, routine immunization for children under five, and community education sessions on many health topics, including COVID-19.